arithmetric/aws-lambda-ses-forwarder/README.md

 2. In AWS Lambda, add a new function and skip selecting a blueprint.

  - Name the function "SesForwarder" and optionally give it a description.
-Ensure Runtime is set to Node.js.
+Ensure Runtime is set to Node.js (4.3 or latest).

  - For the Lambda function code, either copy and paste the contents of `index.js` into the inline code editor or zip the contents of the repository